 4. Surname Fries

-Fries, stemming originally from Vriese, Vrēse, Vrieze, der Friese, is a widespread surname in Germany (think of Jakob Friedrich Fries from Barby) and, to a lesser extent, in Switzerland too.
+Fries, stemming originally from Vriese, Vrēse, Vrieze, der Friese, Friesen is a widespread surname in Germany (think of Jakob Friedrich Fries from Barby, or Millane Friesen from Berling) and, to a lesser extent, in Switzerland too.
 Within Germany, Fries occurs more in the region of Ostfriesland, which has to do with the late introduction of surnames during the Napoleonic period; people all said they were Frisian.
-Vries or De Vries is a very common surname in the Netherlands (check our post Know where to find your sweet potato) and is found more frequently in the province of Friesland and the coastal area.
+Vries or De Vries is a common surname in the Netherlands (check out our blog post Know where to find your sweet potato) and is found more frequently in the province of Friesland and the western coastal area.
 Together with the surname Jansen, Vries is even the most common one in the Netherlands.
 The reason for it is probably the same explanation concerning the Napoleonic period as with Fries in Germany.
-In Denmark, Sweden, and in the Netherlands, the surname Fries, Friis (like Achton Friis or Otto Friis) or Friesgaard can also be found but in limited numbers.
+In Denmark, Sweden, and in the Netherlands, the surname Fries, Friis (like Achton Friis or Otto Friis) or Friesgaard can also be found, but in limited numbers.
 Often, the surname Fries or Vries, and all its variations, is explained as being ethnically Frisian.
 Someone descending from Frisia, Fresia, Friso, or Friesland.

 There are four towns that carry the name Friesenheim in Germany and France.
-Interestingly, all four are located near the river Rhine.
+Interestingly, all four are located near the River Rhine.
 The most northern one is Friesenheim (Rheinhessen) near the city of Mainsz.
 Then there is Friesenheim (Ludwigshafen) near the city of Mannheim.
-Next, albeit a bit away from the river Rhine, is Friesenheim (Baden), south of the city Strasbourg.
+Next, albeit a bit away from the River Rhine, is Friesenheim (Baden), south of the city of Strasbourg.
 This brings us to the last, and French, Friesenheim (Bas- Rhin), just south of the town Rhinau.
-Because all four are along the river Rhine, one of the theories is that it were Frisians who moved up the river and settled here to trade.
+Because all four are along the River Rhine, one of the theories is that it was Frisians who moved up the river and settled here to trade.
 Another theory, is that Friesenheim towns owe their name to friesen workers.
 Not for nothing the coat of arms of Friesenheim (Baden) contains a plowshare, and that of Friesenheim (Bas-Rhin) and Friesenheim (Ludwigshafen) a shovel.
 That would plead for the friesen workers as explanation.

 Also, in the south of Germany, a fries could have yet another meaning, namely a ‘great fighter/fighter of unusual strength’ (Namenforschung.net website).
 But no further lead is given.

 Note that, of course, there are more alleged connections and ties between Frisians and Swiss besides the surname or occupation Fries/fries.
-Find out in our post Make way for the dead! which sagas exist in the cantons of Switzerland about the Frisian origin of the Swiss.
+Find out in our blog post Make way for the homesick dead! which sagas exist in the cantons of Switzerland about the Frisian origin of the Swiss.
 Really!
-They were, it goes without saying, great tall fighters who migrated from Frisia to Switzerland.
+They were, it goes without saying, great tall fighters who migrated from Frisia to Switzerland in dark times.

 5. Conclusion

-When digging into the backgrounds of John Fries, we wondered if there was any excuse to write a post about it on our blog since John Fries had no connection with the history of Frisia or the Frisians at all.
-However, the history of the Swiss friesen migrant workers opened our eyes how the native Frisians got their tribe name 2,000 years ago.
-In our post A severe case of inattentional blindness: the Frisian tribe’s name we explain why, how and when the Frisians got their name.
+However, the history of the Swiss friesen migrant workers opened our eyes how the native Frisians living along the southern coast of the North Sea got their tribe's name some 2,000 years ago.
+In our blog post A severe case of inattentional blindness: the Frisian tribe’s name we explain why, how and when the Frisians got their name.
 A must read for everyone whose surname is Fries, De Fries, Vries, De Vries, De Vreese, Vrieze, Freyse, Vreys, Freezer, Vriesendorp, etc., and for everyone who considers her- or himself Frisian or of Frisian descent.
-What turns out: both the profession/term friesen workers and the tribe name Frisians have, albeit independently from each other, an identical origin.
+One spoiler: it turns out that both the profession/term friesen workers and the tribe name Frisians have, albeit independently from each other, an identical origin.
 Go read it!

-Note 2 - The history of the area around Scheidt (Saarbrücken) resembles that of the area Het Woldgebied in province Groningen, the Netherlands.
+Note 1 - The history of the area around Scheidt (Saarbrücken) resembles that of the area Het Woldgebied in province Groningen, the Netherlands.
 There Saint Walfrid cultivated the swamps before he was killed by Vikings, and he is commonly depicted with a spade instead of a Friesenbeil.
-Read our post Walfrid, You’ll Never Walk Alone.
+Read our blog post Walfrid, You’ll Never Walk Alone for his history and that of his son.

-Note 3 – If interested in the part Frisians played in American history, including the bourgeois liberties of the Declaration of Independence, see our post History is written by the victors – a history of the credits.
+Note 2 – If interested in the part Frisians played in American history, including the bourgeois liberties of the Declaration of Independence, see our blog post History is written by the victors – a story of the credits.

 Suggested music